 “Lovers don’t finally meet somewhere, they’re in each other all along..”

 All the people, shapes, and forms we fall in love with in the exterior world are only ripples on the surface of an endless primordial ocean.
 In the end, romantic love can only remind us of the divine, unconditional, unchanging love that is our true home.
 It exists as a force of nature that secretly powers everything.
 Love can never leave you, because it’s what you’re made of.
 We are caught in a perpetual search for outside love only because we have forgotten this simple truth.

 “Your task is not to seek for love, but merely find all the barriers within yourself that you have built against it.” -Rumi

 I had understood the concept intellectually, and even felt it in fleeting moments, but it had never taken root quite like this until I had exhausted myself with suffering.

-I saw that what my heart really longed for was not a lover, but to return back to home – to my own heart.
-True Love is not a question of finding anything or anyone to love, but remembering who you are and where you come from.
+I saw that what my heart really longed for was not a lover, but to return back home – to my own heart.
+True Love is not a question of finding anyone to love, but remembering who you are and where you come from.